pthom/imgui_bundle/Readme_devel.md

-# How to install OpenCV
+# Requirement for immvision: OpenCV

+immvision is a powerful submodule that displays and analyses images.
 OpenCV is required if you want to have immvision inside imgui_bundle.
+Below are several alternative for an easy installation:

 ## Windows: get a prebuilt OpenCV library
 Download the latest windows package from https://opencv.org/releases/: you should download and extract opencv-4.6.0-vc14_vc15.exe